Phone Recommendations

 By default, LG will not allow bootloader unlocking unless you're using the EU variants (officially supported) / US unlocked (might require screwing around with the site).
 However, with their developer website being now useless, bootloader unlocking is impossible except by using security exploits (such as the LG V30, which will be mentioned below).

-The V30 is one of the few LG cellphones to be exempt from this list just because it has an exploit for bootloader unlocking (Archive).
-But still, development for the V30 is basically dead in the water.
+The V30 is one of the few LG cellphones to be almost exempted from this list just because it has an exploit for bootloader unlocking (archive.org).
+But still, development for the V30 is basically dead in the water (except for some soydevs pursuing Sisyphean masochism in its most Herculean forms (by continuously attempting to port the latest Android crap™ up the V30, issues be damned)).

 Nokia (HMD)